bewest/node-multienv/replit.md

 See `jsonnet/environments/gen4-test/` for complete examples.

 ## External Dependencies
-- **Strimzi Kafka Operator**: Manages Kafka clusters and KafkaConnect for CDC.
+- **Strimzi Kafka Operator**: Manages Kafka clusters and KafkaConnect for CDC (infrastructure-provided, not deployed by this repo).
+- **Kafka Cluster**: Brokers, Zookeeper/KRaft, storage (infrastructure-provided, not deployed by this repo).
+- **KafkaConnect Cluster**: Workers with MongoDB connector plugin (infrastructure-provided, not deployed by this repo).
 - **MongoDB**: Primary database, deployed as per-tenant StatefulSets.
 - **CSI Driver with Snapshot Support**: Used for creating VolumeSnapshots for PVC backups.
 - **Metacontroller**: Kubernetes add-on for custom controller development and orchestration.
 - **Consul**: Utilized for service discovery and health checking within the resolver interface.
 - **jsonnet-bundler (jb)**: Dependency manager for Jsonnet libraries (optional - library has zero dependencies).

+**Kafka/CDC Scope:** This repository orchestrates per-tenant CDC resources (KafkaTopic, KafkaConnector) but does NOT deploy Kafka infrastructure.
+See [Kafka CDC Integration Contract](./docs/KAFKA-CDC-INTEGRATION.md) for the complete boundary definition.